mcglynn-m/McGlynnMAS/README.md

 * Comparative scoring spreadsheet

 ## Technical Overview and Stack
-This project involved using various processes and tools (Anaconda navigator, Python, Visual Studio, GitHub and more) along with the Crewai framework.
+This project involved using various processes and tools (Anaconda navigator, Python, Visual Studio, GitHub and more) along with the Crewai framework (crew.ai).

 Technology Stack
 * Framework: CrewAI
 * Language: Python

-## Sample Output
+The MAS was initially run on my local C: drive, for testing and trouble-shooting.
+Then it was moved to my crew.ai account via GitHub and run from there.

-### 3. Comparative Scoring Spreadsheet Summary
+## Sample Output -  Comparative Scoring Spreadsheet Summary
 This is one portion of the entire output.

 | Feature                      | Weight (%) | Score: Sony WH-1000XM5 | Score: Bose Noise Cancelling 700 | Score: Apple AirPods Max | Score: Beats Studio3 Wireless |